tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: [hold off until at least one more control_panel type machine gets created]

 - TBD: Cases where I want a modular machine to run despite an error standard
+	- IDEA: problem description
 		- IDEA: e.g. 'go north' in antechamber triggers goblin
 		- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?
 		- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
 			- IDEA: but the Goblin should attack before Burt can touch the Portcullis
-	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
-	- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
+	- IDEA: general thinking / philosophy
 		- IDEA: narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
 		- DECISION: use fake_door for now and swap on goblin death
 		- RECONSIDER: 'take axe' case is hard to fake out... maybe I do need an interupt() module after all??
+	- IDEA: possible solution 1
+		- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
+		- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
+	- IDEA: possible solutions 2
+		- IDEA: what we really need to do is differentiate between "attemptable" failure vs. "impossible"
+		- IDEA: attempting to open a locked door is the poster child for this
+			- IDEA: it is reasonable for the player to attempt a new door they find
+			- IDEA: in fact, they can only learn that it is locked by making the attempt
+			- IDEA: further, if there is a guard in the room, it is reasonably that they take action
+			- IDEA: against a player that is rattling the locked door they are guarding
+		- IDEA: by contrast: 'eat horseshoe' (when there is no nearby horseshoe) is NOT attemptable
+			- IDEA: and should not be dignified by a pre_action() response
+		- TBD: in errors, return is_attemptable
+			- TBD: if is_attemptable == True, time passes, and both pre_act() and auto_act() run
+			- IDEA: all errors that return useful info (e.g. 'locked door') are attemptable
+			- IDEA: is_attemptable = False for all cases where the obj is not in room
+			- IDEA: in between is tricky...
+			- IDEA: go <direction w/ no exit> and take <obj held by creature> are good attemptable candidates
+	- IDEA: alternative work-arounds:
-	- Maybe just 'x axe' case?
+		- TBD: Maybe just 'x axe' case?
 		- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?

 - TBD: de-dup warning and timer classes
 	- IDEA: it appears that "selective inheritance" just isn't a thing.
 What now?